Transport in Madurai: Air

-Madurai International Airport (IATA: IXM, ICAO: VOMD) is a customs airport serving Madurai in the state of Tamil Nadu.
+Madurai International Airport (IATA: IXM, ICAO: VOMD) is an international airport serving Madurai in the state of Tamil Nadu.
 The airport is located about 12 km (7.5 mi) from the Madurai railway station.
 The airport was established in 1956 and is one of the most important airports in Tamil Nadu.
 It offers domestic flight services to major cities in India and international flights to Colombo, Sri Lanka began on 20 September 2012.
 Now, it also offers services to Dubai and Singapore.
 Air India Express, IndiGo, Air India and SpiceJet operate from the airport.
 The airport handled 520,000 passengers between April 2011 and March 2012.

 Terminals

 The airport has two adjacent terminals.
 Currently the integrated terminal is being used for both international and domestic purposes.
 The Airports Authority of India is planning to convert the old terminal into a cargo complex.

 Passenger terminal

 As the part of modernising 35 non-metropolitan airports, AAI constructed a state-of-art new integrated passenger terminal adjacent to the old terminal.
 The ₹1.29 billion new integrated passenger terminal building was inaugurated on 12 September 2010.
 A total of 610 acres of land is under acquisition for the expansion of the runway to 12500 ft to accommodate large jet aircraft.
 This terminal with an area of 17560 m2 can handle a passenger capacity of 250 each on arrival and departure.
 The airport parking area has the capacity to park 375 cars and 10 buses.
 Some of the features of the new terminal include: